balena-io-library/base-images/README.md

 * Buildpack-deps: The buildpack-deps image for each device type.
 Details about buildpack-deps can be found [here][resin-buildpack-deps-link]
 * Node: The Node.js buildpack image for Node.js apps for each device type.
 Details about the Node.js image can be found [here][resin-node-link]
 * Python: The Python buildpack image for Python apps for each device type.
+* Golang: The Golang buildpack image for Go apps for each device type.
+Details about the Golang image can be found [here][resin-golang-link]

 ## Contribute